2i2c-org/docs/admin/howto/control-user-server.md

    If you both work on the same notebook at the same time, you will just overwrite each other's code!
 The state of the notebook will be that of whoever saved the notebook last.
-There is no Google Docs' style real-time collaboration yet, although [it is coming](https://github.com/jupyterlab/rtc)
+There is no Google Docs' style real-time collaboration available on our hubs yet, although you can refer to the [Jupyter Real-Time Collaboration extension](https://jupyterlab-realtime-collaboration.readthedocs.io/) for this feature.
    :::

    :::{warning}